andrewjunyoung/mvl/docs/source/index.rst

 Post logic
 ==========

 Post logics only work on finite valued systems.
-Like Lukasiewicz logics, they use logic values n / (m - 1) (where m is the total number of logic values, and n is the index) over the interval [0, 1].
+Like lukasiewicz logics, they use logic values n / (m - 1) (where m is the total number of logic values, and n is the index) over the interval [0, 1].